FlorRP/AluraGeek-en/README.md

 https://mockapi.io/

-# CRUD that can be used
+# HTTP methods that can be use in the app

+- Get: Since we make a petition to the database (fake API) to be able to see the products in our web page.
-- Create: The form on this website can add new productos to the list, which will also be added in the database (fake API) created.
+- Post: The form on this website can add new productos to the list, which will also be added in the database (fake API) created.
 - Delete: Each product has a button to erase it from the database (fake API) created.